ClearEyesFullHearts/msm/README.md

 The front-end is hosted in a public AWS S3 bucket as a static website.

 The back-end (powered by Node.JS) mostly manage users and their public key as well as encrypted messages delivery and some specific behaviors.
-The back-end code is in the `./apps/main` folder.
+The back-end code is in the `./apps/` folder.
+`./apps/main` contains the REST API as the main entry point.
+`./apps/cleanup` contains cleanup code triggered once a day to removed dead data from the datalayer.
 The datalayer uses DynamoDB with [Dynamoose](https://www.npmjs.com/package/dynamoose), the code is in the `./shared/dynamolayer` folder.
-The docker file for the back-end is in `./docker/files`.
+The docker files for the back-end are in `./docker/files`.

-The back-end is hosted by AWS in ECS Fargate, deployed through the Cloud Formation template in `./aws`.
+The back-end is hosted by AWS in ECS Fargate and a Lambda function, deployed through the CloudFormation templates in `./aws`.
-What is not created by the template are:
+What is not created by the templates are:
 - The dynamoDB Table
 - The secrets managed by AWS Secret Manager and used in `./shared/secrets`
-- The Docker Image in the public AWS container registry.
+- The Docker Image in the public and private AWS container registry.
 - The Route 53 DNS "A" record to the Load Balancer (which I should add)

-The smart contract (written in Solidity) used for automatic validation is in `./chainValidation`.
+The smart contract (written in Solidity) used for automatic validation is in `./trust/chainValidation`.
 It is still using the Sepolia testnet for the moment and not the Ethereum mainnet.
 The user validation code used in the back-end is in `./shared/validator`.

+The code of the Chrome extension to verify the public client integrity is in `./trust/extension`.

 ## Implementation
 ### Lexicon